 Wade plays hard – we’re talking 110% all game, every game – and that can lead to injuries… and has led to injuries.

 While Wade played the majority of the last two seasons, he only managed to start 50 games in 2006-07 and 49 games in 2007-08.

-That’s back-to-back years missing thirty-plus games – and if that were to happen again, you’re likely kissing the two aforementioned records goodbye, even with LeBron and Bosh still on the court.
+That’s back-to-back years missing thirty-plus games.
+If that were to happen again, you’re likely kissing the two aforementioned records goodbye.
+Yes, that’s even with LeBron and Bosh still on the court.

-It’s not just health that will be a question mark heading into the upcoming season, as the Heat also will have to deal with a lack of size when compared to other powers in the NBA.
+It’s not just health that will be a question mark heading into the upcoming season.
+The Heat also have to deal with a lack of size when compared to other powers in the NBA.

 Miami has the 6’10” Bosh on its roster, but the other players on the Heat’s roster that are his size (or larger) include Dexter Pittman, Shavlik Randolph, Jamaal Magloire and Zydrunas Ilgauskas.

 Those names simply don’t stack up against the likes of Andrew Bynum, Lamar Odom, Theo Ratliff and Pau Gasol in Los Angeles.

 They also don’t stack up against the size of teams such as the Boston Celtics and Orlando Magic.

 While the Miami Heat have a brand spankin’ new roster of superstars featuring newcomers LeBron James and Chris Bosh, let’s not go and hand them the Larry O’Brien Trophy just yet.
 Let’s especially not go and hand them some of the game’s greatest records of all time.